| Time | Topic |

 dplyr::distinct()

-with your unique identifier/stch_id
+id_vars with your unique identifierc(first_name, last_name)id_vars with your unique identifier/stch_id number.03:00

 The functions used here will depend on what is required.